 Now continue with II Peter.
 Notice verse 9: “The Lord is not slack concerning His promise…but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.”
 Did you notice that God wants to save everyone?
 Speaking of God, Paul states, “Who will have all men to be saved, and to come unto the knowledge of the truth” (I Tim.
 2:4).
 That is the plain truth of this scripture.
 God is not, and never has been, in the “mass condemnation” business.

-But God is calling and training a tiny select few who will rule with Christ at His Return, and the setting up of His glorious world-ruling kingdom.
+But God is calling and training a tiny select few who will rule with Christ and setup His glorious world-ruling Kingdom.
 (Also read our absolutely vital book The Awesome Potential of Man.)

 If the truth is becoming clear—really PLAIN—to you, set the goal of repentance, baptism, and the receiving of God’s Holy Spirit—the beginning of true conversion!